 How does an air fryer work?

 An air fryer does exactly what you would expect from its name.
-It heats or cooks food using extremely hot air.
+It will heat or air fry food using extremely hot air.
 This hot air is created by a heating element at the top of the air fryer.
 This hot air is then circulated around the air fryer’s cooking compartment by a fan.
 You could relate this method of making hot air to the way a hair dryer or a space heater does it.
 This rapid hot air circulation will flow around the food and crisp it and cook it in no time 🙂

 An air fryer works in a similar way to a convection oven, but due to an air fryer’s smaller size, the cooking times are usually lower in an air fryer.
 This smaller size almost condenses the convection effect on the food.
 The air fryer is capable of a much more intense crisping effect as a result!

 The microwave’s method of cooking allows it to heat or cook food a lot faster than other methods in the kitchen.
 This is why the microwave has become a very convenient tool for a lot of kitchens, especially for quickly reheating food.
 However, this type of cooking will heat food, but it doesn’t add any crispy texture to the food.

 An air fryer’s way of cooking applies hot air to the outside of the food you are cooking.
 This means the food will have a completely different crispier style of cooking.
 Perfect for cooking food that you want to have more of a texture and a bite to it.
 I am thinking of mainly fried food such as french fries and chicken wings, as well as food that requires a crisp skin such as rotisserie chicken 🙂

 I have also been able to bake a cake in my air fryer, as well as broil like in a conventional oven.
 Baking and broiling is not really possible from a microwave in my opinion.

 So it makes air frying a much more versatile option.